sdonohoo/forecasting/CONTRIBUTING.md

 To download the `orangeJuice` dataset run the [download_oj_data.R](tools/scripts/download_oj_data.R) script, e.g.

 ```
-Rscript ./tools/scripts/download_oj_data.R
+Rscript ./tools/scripts/download_oj_data.R ./ojdata
 ```

-Note that the script will create two `csv` files in directory `~/ojdata`.
-To chenge the data download location, modify the download script accordingly.
+Note that the script will create two `csv` files in the directory passed as an argument to the download script (e.g. `./ojdata`).

 ### Run Examples